 Selective phobias are not uncommon.
 They can keep the child from enjoying a healthy life.
 The triggers for selective phobias can be different for different children.
 For instance, one child may have a fear of spiders, while another may be scared of heights.

 Children may develop a phobia due to genetic disposition or a traumatic incident.
 The environmental factors, the child’s age and his exposure to certain situations over and over again, can also create phobias.

-7. Post-traumatic stress disorder:
+7. Post-traumatic stress disorder

 Stress is a natural reaction to a traumatic event.
 When a child experiences a scary or shocking incident, he develops a fear that the event will happen again.
 Most people come out of that fear and can live a normal life with a little help and support.
-But some kids experience the same emotions time and again.
+But some children experience the same emotions time and again.
 They have post-traumatic stress disorder (PTSD).

 Children with PTSD go through that experience over and over again in their mind, and have panic attacks when they believe that “it is happening all over again”.

-8. Obsessive compulsive disorder:
+8. Obsessive compulsive disorder

 Washing their hands over and over again; locking and unlocking the door a specific number of times; cleaning the room repeatedly, rearranging the wardrobe more than twice in one hour.
-These are some of the things that kids with obsessive-compulsive disorder or OCD do.
+These are some of the things that people with obsessive-compulsive disorder or OCD do.
 The OCD was once considered to be an anxiety disorder, but now it is seen as a different condition.

 Children with OCD have excessive thoughts about something, which compel them to act in a certain way.
 Their behavior stems from irrational thoughts or fears.
-The fearful thoughts create anxiety, which they believe will go away with a ritual-like behavior.

 Anxiety disorders are similar and usually interwoven with each other.
 But why should children go through such traumatic and life-changing experiences?